lafriedel/BE-sql-lab/queries.md

 `SELECT Customers.City, COUNT(Orders.CustomerID) AS NumberOfOrders FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY Customers.City`

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+`DELETE FROM Customers WHERE NOT EXISTS (SELECT CustomerID FROM Orders WHERE CustomerID = Customers.CustomerID)`